IHAB-RL/RFCOMM_PHANTOM_PROTOCOL/README.md

 3. (re)start Bluetooth device
 4. when Bluetooth-Device waits for configuration mode (see 2. in "Normal Boot Sequence"): link to the Bluetooth-Device using IHAB-App oder IHABBluetoothAudio-App
 7. In Configuration Mode blue LED will blink fast (max.
 10 seconds), Smartphone-MAC will be stored automatically.
 8. If Smartphone-MAC is stored, green LED blinks fast 5 times.
 Finally, normal boot sequence step 4 will start.
 If storing of Smartphone-MAC fails, blue LED will blink continuously.
-Please repeat step 6 very fast OR step 3.
+Please repeat step 6 quick OR step 3.

 ## Troubleshoot
 **Datatransmission fails**